UCSD-ECEMAE-148/fall-2024-final-project-fall-2024-final-project-team-5/README.md

 In our project files, we had to add the fusion engine driver for gps manually, so the nodes for fusion gps are prone to error.
 One will need 4 to 5 terminals to run this system.
 One for starting up gps, one for launching all_nodes, one for launching the chatgpt node, one for sending chatgpt messeges over a chat topic, and finally one to use donkeycar's manage.py drive command to drive the car in a desired path.

-#### DonkeyCar AI
-For path following, we used the DonkeyCar AI framework and tuned our own PID values.
-With the donkey car framework, we connected through gps and used PID following of chatgpt generated waypoints for the car.
-Some example paths are in the donkey_paths folder.
-Often, chatgpt's paths were innacurate or straight lines, so you may have to be descriptive in your prompts to chatgpt.
-We found that the system worked best when chatgpt had a good reference understanding of its area size, how many path points to use, and that you want it to use funciton calling.

 ### How to Run
 Use the UCSD Robocar Docker images and add the projects folder yourself.
 Python3 is required, install any reposotries not there.